 The concrete accession is one more step by Canada to facilitate all international applicants of intellectual property after the accession to the Madrid Protocol for international protection of trademarks.

 EUIPO reports about the accession of Montenegro to the global design database DesignVew.
 In that way, the participating Offices become 65.
 In the meantime, the database gives access to more than 13 million designs around the world.

 More information here.

-2. Trademark protection in US.
+2. The Protection of Fashion Shows in Italy: An Uncharted Stage.
 For more information here.

 3. All rights reserved – advantages of copyright registration.
 For more information here.

 Source: Intellectual Property Center at the UNWE.
 More information can be found here